makelab-kaist/makelab.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FaTROXhY3-A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Rooted in user-centered experience design and with deep understanding and expertise in various engineering fields (computing, mechanical engineering, electronics), we explore emerging technologies in the areas of _physical interaction with computers_ that require combinations of software and hardware.
-Current research topics are related to **novel tools for electronics**, **digital fabrication**, **mixed-reality interaction**, and **haptic interfaces**.
+Current research topics are related to **novel tools for electronics**, **digital fabrication**, **mixed-reality interaction**, and **haptic or robotic interfaces**.

 ---